geografif/geografif.github.io/_pages/about.md

 ---
 ![](https://geografif.github.io/images/profile.png){: .align-left} Hi, *Hai, Hallo, Hej, Hoi, Ahoj, Hola*!
 <p><p>
 I am Afif, a student of geo-information science and earth observation under the Erasmus Mundus GEM joint master program, with a focus on ecosystems and natural resources.
 My interests lie in applying geospatial technology for environmental monitoring and aiding public policy, as well as knowledge sharing.
-Currently, I am looking for an opportunity to expand my knowledge in the domain of natural resource management, supply chain sustainability assessment, and carbon accounting.
+Currently, I am looking for an opportunity to deepen my knowledge in the domain of natural resource management, supply chain sustainability assessment, and carbon accounting.

 <p><p>
 <br>